Do you believe any of the following "myths" about getting college financial aid? Read on to get to the truth.

 Fact: The vast majority of federal and state aid is based on financial need, not grades.
 For many private scholarships, grades don't count as much as you might think.
 Many of them are awarded based on other criteria, such as financial need, leadership, residence, major, and heritage.

 Myth: Paying for advice will increase the amount of aid I get.

 Fact: Applying for aid can appear complicated at first.
-But you can get free help from CollegeData, your high school counselor, and college financial aid offices.
-Don't fall for slick seminars promising the moon for a "mere" $1,000 or more!
+But you can get free help from CollegeData, your high school counselor, nonprofit and community organizations, and college financial aid offices.

 Myth: Students from minority groups get the most financial aid.

 Myth: I'm not talented enough to win a scholarship.

 Fact: Most scholarships are awarded based on academic performance in high school, outstanding extracurricular involvement, and unique interests.
 So what are you passionate about?
 Odds are there are more than a few scholarships for which you are eligible.

 Myth: My great grades will attract scholarships that will pay for everything.

 Fact: Only a handful of students earn scholarships that pay for all college expenses—the so-called "full ride."
 So be sure to apply for financial aid.
 Your great grades may make you eligible for grant money from colleges—which is just as good as scholarship money.

 Myth: My family has saved for college so I'm not eligible for aid.